When you’ve found a great cake recipe, why stop there? Why not make it traditional?

 - 2 large pastured eggs

-- 3/4 cup coconut cream (the cream part of a can of whole coconut milk)
+- 3/4 cup coconut cream (cream part of whole coconut milk)

 - 1/4 cup raw honey